The Best Riding Mowers of 2022

 If you have a large lawn or acreage, a riding lawn mower or lawn tractor can save you plenty of time and hassle.
 Finding the right machine for your needs starts with understanding the demands of your situation.
 Someone can tell you a machine is great, but if it’s more power than you need or not rugged enough to handle your property’s terrain, then you’ll waste time and money.

-We researched more than a dozen different mowers from major retailers and weighed reviews, specs and ratings.
-We broke riding mowers into three categories:
+We researched more than a dozen different mowers from major retailers and weighed reviews, specs, and ratings.
+We broke riding mowers into seven categories:

 - Best value mower: Craftsman R110

-- Best of both worlds: Ryobi 38 in.
-100 Ah Battery Electric Riding Lawn Mower
+- Best electric mower: Ryobi 38 in.
+Electric Riding Lawn Mower

 Best value mower: Craftsman R110